 - Disable the Preview Pane and Details Pane in Windows Explorer

-This is the second Zero-Day published by Microsoft in 2020 and more will come in next months. the only way to protect organization from this vulnerability is to apply the workaround recommended by Microsoft and closely monitor any development around this vulnerability.
+This is the second Zero-Day published by Microsoft in 2020. however, more will come in the coming months.
+The only way to protect the organization from this vulnerability is to apply the workaround mentioned in the advisory. in addition, closely monitor any development around this vulnerability.

 24th March 2020